GNOME/pango/README.win32.md

 Cross-compiling Pango for ARM64/aarch64 with Visual Studio 2017 or later is also supported, provided if a cross compilation file for Meson is properly setup for such builds (please refer to the Meson documentation for further instructions).
 Support for introspection for cross-compiled ARM64 builds is currently not supported, as introspection builds are currently not supported for any cross-builds where the compiled code cannot run on the build system.

-The Ninja build utility must also be in your PATH, unless using the Visual Studio IDE as noted below.
+The Ninja build utility must also be in your PATH, unless using the Visual Studio IDE as noted [below](#building-pango).

+## Dependencies

 You will also need the following libraries installed with their headers and import libraries, and their DLLs, if applicable, needs to be found in
 %PATH%.
 All of their required dependencies are required as well.
-Their pkg-config files are needed on all builds unless otherwise noted, where only their headers/import libraries are needed on Visual Studio:
+Their pkg-config files are needed on all builds unless otherwise noted, where only their headers/import libraries are needed on Visual Studio (please also read [this section](#additional-notes-on-building-pangoft2) for more info for enabling PangoFt2):

 * GLib
 * Fribidi
-* Cairo (also via headers and libs; with Win32 support built in, and FreeType and FontConfig support built in if building PangoFT2)
+* Cairo (also via headers and libs; with Win32 support built in, and FreeType and FontConfig support built in if building PangoFT2; Cairo 1.18.0 or later is highly recommended)
-* HarfBuzz (GLib support required, and FreeType2 support if building PangoFT2)
+* HarfBuzz (GLib support required, and FreeType2 support if building PangoFT2;
+for Visual Studio builds, this needs to be built with Visual Studio 2017 15.9.x or later--if building introspection files, Visual Studio 2019 or later is highly recommended)
 * FreeType (needed if building PangoFT2)
 * FontConfig (needed if building PangoFT2)

-Please see meson.build to see what versions are needed for these dependencies.
+Please see `meson.build` to see what versions are needed for these dependencies.

-Follow the following steps to build Pango:
+## Building Pango

-1. Invoke the Meson configuration as follows, in a directory separate from the sources:
+1. Invoke the Meson configuration as follows, in a directory separate from the
+sources:

     1.1.
 MinGW (please adjust the paths accordingly, in a MSYS/MSYS2 bash prompt):
     ```